July 8, 2017

 - 2:30 PM: American Kennel Club Licensed Show in the Pavilion at McCreery Park.
 Treeing Contest immediately following Show.

-- 4 PM: Big Wheel Race Adults and Kids on Greenville St.
+- 4 PM: Big Wheel Race for Adults and Kids on Greenville St.

 Find many goodies to buy for dogs and their owners!